Art Electric

 Art Electric is the third full-length album by Canadian rock band The Hunters.
-The album will be released on May 13, 2014 on Stomp Records, Black Numbers, Flix Records.
+The album was released on May 13, 2014 on Stomp Records, Black Numbers, Flix Records.

-The foursome reached out to its fans in 2013 to help them fund their album using crowdfunding platform Indiegogo.
+The quartet reached out to its fans in 2013 to help them fund their album using crowdfunding platform Indiegogo.

 The album was recorded by Matt Allison at Atlas Studios in Chicago.